by Texas Homesteader ~

-Even when RancherMan & I go out to eat, I bring a small lidded glass dish into the restaurant with me to hold my leftovers.
+When RancherMan & I go out to eat I bring a small lidded glass dish into the restaurant with me to hold my leftovers.
 That keeps me from having to accept their Styrofoam packaging.

 But one of my self-imposed rules about my crunchiness is that I want to make it ‘un-weird‘ in public to keep RancherMan from feeling uncomfortable.

 He assures me my eco ways don’t make him uncomfortable, but I still want to be considerate.
 And let’s face it, carrying a small casserole dish through a restaurant does not blend in with the atmosphere.

 So I decided I needed a carrier that looked almost purse-like.